 Two US Forest Service Records of Decision and associated land management plan amendments are the culmination of an unprecedented planning effort in cooperation with the Bureau of Land Management to conserve greater sage-grouse and its habitat on National Forest System lands and Bureau of Land Management-administered lands.
 Click here to view the latest on the conservation effort.
 The Intermountain Region's Greater Sage-Grouse web page is here.

-The Forest Service’s draft decision consents to the Bureau of Land Management (BLM) offering the Greens Hollow Federal Coal Lease Tract for competitive sale.
+The Forest Service has signed a Record of Decision (ROD) that consents to the Bureau of Land Management (BLM) offering the Greens Hollow Coal Tract for competitive sale.
+The consent is subject to requirements that will protect surface water, groundwater, roadless characteristics, sage grouse habitat, big game habitat and cultural resources.